 Oldham Foodbank – Supporting the worst off in our local community.

 Oldham Bereavement Support Services – working with local people suffering bereavement.

 Give Hunger the Boot – we added our giving to the £150 the children raised at Harvest to make £450 for Farm Africa’s work to eradicate hunger.

 Additionally in the spring our Christian Aid Week collection raised £350.
 In October at Harvest we changed the pattern of recent years with a harvest collection of food for the Oldham Foodbank and the sale of planted boots for Farm Africa (see above)

 Sunday School continues to raise money for Francis House and we will split the Christingle and Nativity Service collection between the Children’s Society and Francis House as in previous years.

 We are supporting the Samaritan’s Purse by filling shoe boxes to be sent to the most disadvantaged children in the world.

-I am very conscious that it may seem odd to be distributing money to charity when things are tight.
-But the reality is that we are hugely blessed in comparison with so many and if we turn our eyes away from the needs of our world, torn apart and in pain then we will become insular, inward looking and we will wither as a Christian community.
+The horrific scenes of the typhoon disaster in the Philippines only a few days ago reminds us of how fragile life can be for so many and how lucky we are.
+However tight things may seem to some of us the reality is that we are rich in comparison with so many and if we turn our eyes away from the needs of our world, torn apart and in pain then we will become insular, inward looking and we will wither as a Christian community.

 of a healthy Christian Community